Legal · Plain English · Applies to all Red Flagg™ services

 To the extent permitted by law:

-- We are not liable for losses caused by: events beyond our reasonable control (force majeure); your own actions or omissions; third-party platforms (Microsoft, network providers); any failure to follow our security advice; or delays in maturity progression where caused by factors set out in clause 4.
+• We are not liable for losses caused by: events beyond our reasonable control (force majeure); your own actions or omissions; your decision not to act on our recommendations; third-party platforms (Microsoft, Google, network providers, Australia Post); or delays in maturity progression where caused by factors set out in clause 4.

 Nothing in this clause limits:

-If we mess up, our liability is capped at what you've paid us in the last year.
-We're not liable for indirect losses like lost profit.
-If a Level 1 rollout takes longer than expected because of factors outside our control, that's not a liability we cover.
-Consumer law rights aren't affected by this cap.
+If we mess up, our liability is capped at what you’ve paid us in the last year.
+We’re not liable for indirect losses like lost profit, and we’re not liable because you chose not to act on our recommendations.
+Consumer law rights aren’t affected by this cap.
+Large institutional contracts can negotiate the cap separately.

 Cancellation and termination